djunaim/sports-roster/README.md

 ## Description
 Welcome to the sports roster for the BEST team in the world: The Patriots.
 A truly legendairy team with TB12 as their QB.

-Here, you can see all the players on the roster, add new players, remove players if they're injured, and edit player's content.
+As a logged in user, you can see all the players on the roster, add new players, remove players if they're injured, and edit player's content.

 ## Technologies Used
 * HTML5